 What I don’t understand is why.

-I’m all too aware of how emotionally exhausting (or even just annoying) it can be to have society and the media subtly, but fairly consistently, reminding me that as a (moderately) healthy woman with a functioning uterus, I should probably have a ten-year-old child by now. (*Shudder* Even the thought…) But where is all this anger for anyone and everyone who has kids coming from?
+I’m more than aware of how emotionally exhausting (even just annoying) it can be to have society and the media subtly, but consistently, reminding me that as a (moderately) healthy woman with a functioning uterus, I should probably have a ten-year-old child by now. (*Shudder* Even the thought…) But where is all this anger for anyone and everyone who has kids coming from?

 I’ve always liked to think of child-free women as people who relish their freedom and their free time, who are confident and happy about the choice they’ve made, and who will defend that choice when it’s questioned or criticized.

-But seeing many of them subjecting parents in general to the same kind of judgment and ridicule they so hate to be the targets of confuses me.
-I might expect it from someone who’s just come into their choice and is feeling tender and defensive (it’s a little bit like being a teenager in love who views all adults as the enemy saying, “You don’t know what love is!”), but when it comes from those who have been child-free for some time, it’s baffling.
+But seeing many of them subjecting parents in general to the same kind of judgment and ridicule they hate to be the targets of confuses me.
+I might expect it from someone who’s just come into their choice and is feeling tender and defensive (it’s a little bit like being a teenager in love who views all adults as the enemy saying, “You don’t know what love is!”), or from someone who’s being attacked at that moment by someone (whether person, TV show, or blog) specific, but when it comes from those who have been child-free for some time and who seem to be attacking parents just to attack parents, it’s baffling.

 Sure, most of us will probably see a parent pushing one child in a stroller and dragging the other by the hand and think, “I can’t tell you how happy I am to not be you,” but who doesn’t think that about anyone they see living a life, or doing a thing, they’re relieved to not be living or doing themselves?